Halle/100percenthuman/content/english/pages/impressum.md

 German phone number: +49 (0)30 243 32 299 (omit the zero if calling from outside Germany)<br>
 US phone number: (678) 774-9358

-The **tl;dr** on our privacy policy: we don't use any cookies on this site or track you, and if you contact Politepix and then later want us to get rid of your data that was part of that contact, just get in touch and I will do so.
+The **tl;dr** on Politepix's privacy policy: this site doesn't use cookies or track you, and if you contact Politepix, and then later want Politepix to delete your data that was part of that contact, just get in touch and it will happen.
 Thanks!

 {{< privacypolicy >}}